illmade-knight/ai-tdd/README.md

 we'll start tracking results on different platforms

 so lets start with our initial llm, gemini - we'll record raw outcomes, warts and all

+## moving forward

+we're now going to use this to develop things further - the first experiment is to increase the initial context to give the agent more an idea of what we're trying to achieve

+1) build libraries
+2) build microservices etc

+and using our prompts to create first tests and then review code - you can read it like an agent by opening [general_prompt](general_prompt.md) amd the gemini 2.5 response in [general_response](general_response.md)

+### more content
+* [core](core), we'll build a shared lib in here
+* [games](games), we'll look at building microservices here